dxxmsdxy/onchain-canon/README.md

 ===================
 ***A standard for on-chain IP and attribution on Bitcoin.***

-On-chain Canon (OC) is a standard for decentralized on-chain IP.
+On-chain Canon (OC) is an experimental standard for decentralized on-chain IP.
 Use the OC standard in combination with parent-child inscriptions to represent on-chain IP provenance, attribution, and ownership.

 </br>